Momentum Multi-Marginal Schr\"odinger Bridge Matching: Additional Details on Experiments

 \subsection{Single sequencing}

 Lastly, we revisit our experiments on the Embryoid Body (EB) stem cell differentiation dataset, which captures cell progression across 5 stages over a 27-day period.
 Following the setup in Section \ref{sec:scs}, we used the preprocessed data from \citep{tong2020trajectorynet, moon2019visualizing}, embedded in a 100-dimensional PCA feature space.
 Cell snapshots were collected at five discrete intervals: $t_0 \in [0, 3], \ t_1 \in [6, 9], \ t_2 \in [12, 15], \ t_3 \in [18, 21], \ t_4 \in [24, 27]$.
-Below, we first perform an evaluation on the full 5 marginals, and use a lower-dimensional embedding, specifically 5-feature space PCA.
-Subsequently, we reduce the number of marginals from 5 to 4 by using the first four time points and experimented with a 50-dimensional PCA spaces.
-We compared 3MSBM against SBIRR, MMFM, and DMSB, using Sliced Wasserstein Distance (SWD) and Maximum Mean Discrepancy (MMD) as evaluation metrics.
-Consistent with earlier experiments, we evaluated both the quality of imputed marginals and the fidelity in preserving training marginals.
-The hyperparameters used for every EB experiment with our method were: a total number of samples of 2000 were used, with a batch size of 64 for the matching, the diffusion coefficient was set to $\sigma=0.1$, and the learning rate was set to $10^{-4}$.
-This underlines our model's capacity to outperform state-of-the-art algorithms in a variety of settings and dimensionalities with minimal hyperparameter tuning.
+Below, we present the results of the comparison of our 3MSBM against DeepRUOT, MIOFlow, DMSB, SBIRR, MMFM.
+Table \ref{tab:GoM_comp_app} demonstrates the mean performance over 5 seeds of each method with respect to the SWD, MMD, $\gW_1$, and $\gW_2$ distances from the validation points, i.e., at the snapshots $t_1$, and $t_3$.
+Observing the results in Table \ref{tab:eb_comp_app} is evident that our 3MSBM consistently outperforms the state-of-the-art algorithms in the high-dimensional EB-100 task across all metrics.
+The hyperparameters used for every EB experiment with our method were: a total number of samples of 1000 were used, with a batch size of 64 for the matching, the diffusion coefficient was set to $\sigma=0.1$, and the learning rate was set to $10^{-4}$.